axelarnetwork/tofnd/README.md

 We use [clap](https://clap.rs/) to manage command line arguments.

 Users can specify:
+1. Tofnd's root folder.
+Use `--directory` or `-d` to specify a full or a relative path.
+If no argument is provided, then the environment variable `TOFND_HOME` is used.
+If no environment variable is set either, the default `./tofnd` directory is used.
-1. The port number of the gRPC server (default is 50051).
+2. The port number of the gRPC server (default is 50051).
-2. The option to run in _unsafe_ mode.
-By default, this option is off, and Safe Primes are used for keygen.
+3. The option to run in _unsafe_ mode.
+By default, this option is off, and safe primes are used for keygen.
 Use the `--unsafe` flag only for testing.
-3. `mnemonic` operations for their `tofnd` instance (default is `Create`).
+4. `mnemonic` operations for their `tofnd` instance (default is `Create`).
 For more information, see on mnemonic options, see [Mnemonic](#mnemonic).

 ```
-$ cargo run -- -h
+A threshold signature scheme daemon

 USAGE:
-    tofnd [OPTIONS]
+    tofnd [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help       Prints help information
         --unsafe
     -V, --version    Prints version information

 OPTIONS:
+    -d, --directory <directory>     [env: TOFND_HOME=]  [default: .tofnd]
     -m, --mnemonic <mnemonic>       [default: create]  [possible values: stored, create, import, update, export]
     -p, --port <port>               [default: 50051]
 ```

 # Docker